In JavaScript, Hoisting is a behavior of the JavaScript engine that affects how variable and function declarations are interpreted.

 In this case, the code throws a ReferenceError because myLetVariable is not defined before its declaration.

-It is often said that the definition is elevated, but not the initialization.
-It doesn’t matter much; the important thing is that the TDZ will not allow you to access it.
+It is often said that the definition is hoisted, but not the initialization.
+It doesn’t really matter, the important thing is that the TDZ won’t let you access it.

 Example: Variable Containing a Function

-Let’s look at an example that may generate some confusion.
+Let’s look at an example with a case that might cause some confusion.
 What happens if we have a variable that contains a function?

 Well, a variable that contains a function is still a variable.
-So it will follow the rules we have seen regarding variable behavior.
+So it will follow the behavior rules we’ve seen for a variable.

 console.log(multiply(5, 3));